weakish/docs-en/views/rest_api.md

 ### Iterate over Objects

-For classes with moderate amount of objects, we can iterate over all objects in the class via queries (with `skip` and `limit`).
+For classes with a moderate number of objects, we can iterate over all objects in the class via queries (with `skip` and `limit`).
-However, for classes with large amount of objects, `skip` is inefficient.
+However, for classes with a large number of objects, `skip` is inefficient.
-Thus LeanCloud provides an `scan` endpoint to iterate over objects of a class efficiently.
+Therefore, LeanCloud provides a `scan` endpoint to iterate over objects of a class efficiently.
-By default `scan` returns 100 results in ascending order by `objectId`.
+By default, `scan` returns 100 results in ascending order by `objectId`.
 You can ask LeanCloud to return up to 1000 results via specifying the `limit` parameter.

 ```sh